01 of 21

 Curtain pulls can be stylish without looking matronly.
 This stunning geode tie back from A Kailo Chic Life can transform dull white curtains without springing for a new set.
 Customize this look with a rock or agate that speaks to you.
 For a fancier look, try a crystal doorknob.
 A tie back is especially useful in a room with blackout curtains that can feel too dark during the day.Continue to 9 of 21 below.

 An Easy Beaded Curtain

 Curtains aren't just for covering windows—they're also great for separating areas between rooms or segmenting a studio space.
-If you had a beaded curtain back in the day, you'll love this updated idea from Design Love Fest.
-She uses styrofoam balls and simple rope to emulate the hippie curtains of the '70s, but with a modern flair.
-If you're feeling really brave, ditch the door and use an opened beaded curtain to make your space feel larger.Continue to 10 of 21 below.
+Remember those beaded curtains from back in the day?
+Here is an updated idea from Design Love Fest!
+Take styrofoam balls and some simple rope to emulate the hippie curtains of the '70s, but with a modern flair.
+For those who feel daring, ditch the door, and use an opened beaded curtain to make your space feel larger.Continue to 10 of 21 below.

 10 of 21

 If parting with your curtains sounds too awful, this Restoration Hardware-inspired curtain rod is a great choice.
 Here, Maison de Pax uses stained wooden dowels and brackets easily found at a hardware store to give this living space a high-end feel for less than $20.Continue to 11 of 21 below.